 The WRTC graduate program encourages applicants with diverse academic and professional backgrounds, including (but certainly not limited to) biology, business, computer science, education, English, geography, mathematics, philosophy, political science, psychology, rhetoric and composition, or writing.

 Degree candidates have two options for satisfying the capstone requirement for the master’s degree:

 - Complete a research-based master's thesis on a relevant topic (WRTC 700).

 - Complete a 300-hour internship with an external client on a relevant topic (WRTC 701).

 It is important that the student understand that he/she is solely responsible for the success of the thesis/internship.
 The student needs to be in charge of completing all paperwork for the school, The Graduate School, registrar, etc., and for meeting all deadlines to matriculate successfully.
 The student will need to contact these offices well ahead of the semester in which he/she plans to graduate to ensure that all deadlines can and will be met.

 In addition to satisfying all admission requirements of the JMU graduate school, applicants must submit the following:

-- A research statement that explains how the graduate program relates to the applicant's prior experience, how specific faculty research agendas speak to the applicant’s own interests, and how the program fits into his or her long-term professional goals
+- A research statement that explains how the graduate program relates to the applicant's prior experience, how specific faculty research agendas speak to the applicant’s own interests, and how the program fits into his or her long-term professional or academic goals

 - Three letters of recommendation from people who are qualified based on direct experience with the student to comment on the applicant's academic preparation and professional experience